FeatureBaseDB/featurebase/docs/data-model.md

 #### Time Quantums

 If a Field has a time quantum, then Views are generated for each of the defined time segments.
-For example, for a field with a time quantum of `YMD`, the following `SetBit()` queries will result in the data described in the diagram below:
+For example, for a field with a time quantum of `YMD`, the following `Set()` queries will result in the data described in the diagram below:

 ```
-SetBit(frame="A", row=8, col=3, timestamp="2017-05-18T00:00")
+Set(3, A=8, 2017-05-18T00:00)
-SetBit(frame="A", row=8, col=3, timestamp="2017-05-19T00:00")
+Set(3, A=8, 2017-05-19T00:00)
 ```

 ![time quantum field diagram](/img/docs/field-time-quantum.svg)